 What is a provider to do?

 You quickly realize that relying on your referral network won’t increase revenue in the coming year and need help to get your message out.
 You decide to hire a marketing agency to do this for you.
-They do a great job polishing your image and
+They do a great job polishing your image and generating leads for your practice.

 Everything is going great until that negative review on Facebook.
 You think your marketing agency can do this for you (and they can..for a price) however that price is too steep.
 What should you do?